edgeimpulse/expert-projects/experiments-getting-started.md

 ### Connect Your Device

 Next you need to connect your device to the Edge Impulse platform.
-Ensuring you have the Nano connected to your computer, open commandline or terminal and use the following command:
+Ensuring you have the Nano connected to your computer, open a command line or terminal and use the following command:

 ```bash
 edge-impulse-daemon